 Finally, here is my finished upcycled clock face table mixed in with my home decor.
 I love it!
 Do you?

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Time for my Trash to Treasure gals’ projects!

 Next, check out these fun Trash to Treasure projects by my blogger friends…